upstream-se/guidebook-draft/docs/index.md

 # Upstream Software Engineering Guidebook

-> This page introduces the purpose, scope, and structure of this guidebook.
+> This page provides an overview of Upstream Software Engineering and its guidebook.

 Upstream Software Engineering is the practice of epistemic governance of the intent of long-lived software systems.